 - Fact: Although nurses are encouraged to spend a year or two practicing as an RN prior to beginning their master’s degree, this is not a requirement.
 Experience is always a good idea, though; and the hands-on training received while obtaining both a bachelor’s and master’s degrees will significantly improve an NP's career opportunities.

-Myth 4: Nurse Practitioners and Physician Assistants Have the Same Responsibilities
+Myth 4: Nurse Practitioners And Physician Assistants Have The Same Responsibilities

 Nurse practitioners and physician assistants (PAs) have similar job descriptions, which can make it confusing to differentiate between the two professions.
-Heightening the confusion is the fact that NPs and Pas are often lumped together professionally as “advanced practitioners,” and that both specialties are being increasing recruited to complete tasks traditionally carried out by physicians.
+Heightening the confusion is the fact that NPs and Pas are often lumped together professionally as “advanced practitioners,” and that both specialties are being increasingly recruited to complete tasks traditionally carried out by physicians.

 - Fact: NPs and PAs are different and separate professions.
-For one, NPs begin their careers as registered nurses, and become advanced practice nurses after additional higher education.
-On the other hand, PAs attend a medical school or center of medicine, and require no formal training as a nurse.
+For one, NPs begin their careers as registered nurses and become advanced practice nurses after additional higher education.
+On the other hand, PAs attend a medical school or center of medicine and require no formal training as a nurse.

 Additionally, NPs follow a patient-centered model, in which they focus on disease prevention and health education, and PAs follow a disease-centered model, in which they focus on the biologic and pathologic components of health.
 Physician assistants also have more freedom in healthcare facilities, with no restrictions on prescribing medicine, and they can practice without the presence of a physician.

-The Facts about Nurse Practitioners
+The Facts About Nurse Practitioners

 Whether or not you work with NPs (or happen to be one), it’s always helpful to better understand the major role these professionals play in the healthcare industry.
-And experts agree that this role will only increase in the years to come, thanks to the nation’s ongoing physician shortage, the addition of millions of new insured citizens to the healthcare system, and a variety of other factors.
+And experts agree that this role will only increase in the years to come, thanks to the nation’s ongoing physician shortage, the addition of millions of newly insured citizens to the healthcare system, and a variety of other factors.

 National Nurse Practitioner Week gives you the opportunity to show your support and thanks for these hardworking individuals.
 If you know any nurse practitioners who you’d like to thank this week, be sure to tag them on social media and use the Staff Care NP Week hashtag #NPImpacts.
 To all of our NPs, thank you for everything that you do!

-If you’re a nurse practitioner interested in locum tenens opportunities, we invite you to search available NP job opportunities here.
+If you’re a nurse practitioner interested in locum tenens opportunities, we invite you to search for available NP job opportunities here.
 We have assignments all over the country!